strarsis/docker-nginx-consul-template/README.md

   This allows to set the consul-template options using ENV in the Dockerfile.
 - supervisord + consul-template both use configuration folders into which further configuration files for more services + templates can be put in based of images.
 - One single consul-template configuration file should handle all (multiple) template configuration files of a service (reload).
+- The reload script which should be used by consul-template for reloading nginx toggles maintenance mode for the service, this works when the environment variable SERVICE_NAME is set (used for Docker + Registrator + Consul), otherwise the toggling is skipped.
 - The image comes already with a base configuration for consul-template, main.hcl.
 - See the example Dockerfile below.